happywlu/CroTrait/README.md

-# **CroTrait:**<br>A portable tool for *in silico* species identification and serotyping of *Cronobacter* genus
+# **CroTrait:**<br>A portable tool for *in silico* species identification, O serotyping and multilocus sequence typing of *Cronobacter* genus
 ![icon](assist/icon.jpg)

 ## Introduction

-This is the homepage of **CroTrait**, a software package that performs efficient inference of species and O serotypes of *Cronobacter*. **CroTrait** was developed by *Lu Wang*. **CroTrait** is called from a directory containing one or multiple genome sequences and each genome sequence should be saved to a separate file in FASTA format.
+This is the homepage of **CroTrait**, a software package that performs efficient inference of species, O serotypes and STs of *Cronobacter*. **CroTrait** was developed by *Lu Wang*. **CroTrait** is called from a directory containing one or multiple genome sequences and each genome sequence should be saved to a separate file in FASTA format.
 Input files can either be complete genomes or draft genomes.
 It is able to analyze hundreds of genomes data in a matter of hours on an ordinary PC. <br><br>
 Moreover, post data analysis and visualization module embedded in **CroTrait** further assist the user in checking and analyzing the data.

 ## Environment set up